-The Stanford Neurosciences Graduate Program uses rigorous training in fundamental principles of neuroscience research to develop leaders at every level of our society.
+The Stanford Neurosciences Interdisciplinary Program uses rigorous training in fundamental principles of neuroscience research to develop leaders at every level of our society.
 The signature feature of the Stanford Neurosciences Program is the combination of outstanding faculty researchers and exceedingly bright, energetic students in a community that shares a firm and longstanding commitment to understanding the nervous system at all its levels of function.

 Message from the Director

 The Neurosciences graduate program at Stanford provides unique opportunities for graduate students to work with an elite group of faculty on cutting edge questions using state of the art technology.
 The program provides a personalized training plan for each student that is meant to develop their unique talents and interests.

 There has been an interdepartmental Ph.D. program in the neurosciences at Stanford since 1962.
 The ongoing philosophy has been for Stanford to offer a single program rather than several small competing departments. that jointly trains future leaders in neuroscience.
 No single department was to control the program; directors and faculty were to be from all relevant departments.